ScottMGerstl/express-api-seed/README.md

 * exp
 * sub

-It encrypts based on sha512 and uses the ConfigService to retrieve settings for the secret key and the number of days the token is valid
+It encrypts based on sha512 and uses the ConfigService to retrieve settings for:

+* the secret key
+* the number of days the token is valid
+* the issuer (iss) of your token

 If you would like to implement your own scheme you may adjust this file.